High school (grades 9-12) · Belle Chasse, LA

 What is the racial and ethnic makeup of Belle Chasse High School?

-The largest demographic group at Belle Chasse High School is White at 61.5%.
-The school serves a diverse student body in Belle Chasse, LA.
+The largest demographic group at Belle Chasse High School is White at 61.5% of enrollment, in Belle Chasse, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 57.3/100.

 What is the Resource Investment Index for Belle Chasse High School?

-Belle Chasse High School has a Resource Investment Index of 33/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Belle Chasse High School has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page